 These documents must be fully completed and electronically signed prior to scheduling the evaluation in accordance with federal compliance requirements.

-The appointment link is part of the HIPAA-compliant Zoom platform.
-It is delivered to the applicant’s email or phone number given in the aforementioned paperwork.
-The applicant is responsible for ensuring their device can run Zoom reliably.
+The appointment link is part of the HIPAA-compliant platform.
+It is delivered to the applicant’s email upon successful booking.
+The applicant is responsible for ensuring their device can run the platform reliably.

 Applicant logs into the virtual waiting room 5 minutes prior to scheduled time.